 Quick guide to the Solihull Approach

 The Solihull Approach aims to increase emotional health and well-being through both practitioners and parents.
 It does this through resources and training across the child and family workforce.
 The majority of health visitors in the UK are now trained in the Solihull Approach model.
-Child and family practitioners from midwives to schools to social workers are being trained in the model.
+Many child and family practitioners from midwives to social workers have been trained in the model.
+Whole schools have been trained.
+Some police, firefighters and adult mental health professionals have been trained.
 Particular features of the Solihull Approach are:

 - It is used for workforce development: increases skills and knowledge, consistency and shared language across agencies using the Solihull Approach

-- It can be used for early intervention and prevention in the early years
+- It can be used for early intervention and prevention in the early years, as well as across childhood and into adulthood

-- It can be used for everyone in a team e.g. children’s centre, parent and baby unit, school (from receptionists to support staff to teachers).
+- It can be used for teambuilding, for everyone in a team e.g. children’s centre, perinatal unit, school (from receptionists to support staff to teachers).

-- It provides parenting programmes from conception through to adolescence.
+- It provides parenting programmes from conception through to adolescence, both face to face and online.

 - It has a particular emphasis on including fathers.

 It is an evidence based programme.
-There are 19 research publications with more in the pipeline and an ongoing RCT.
+There are over 35 research publications with more in the pipeline, a positive RCT and another RCT in the pipeline.
 Details are on this website, see Research.

 For example, a research study investigated what impact the Solihull Approach training has on teachers’ levels of stress, anxiety, mood, sense of teacher efficacy and self-esteem at six months after training showed that teachers who received the Solihull Approach training showed benefits six months later, a statistically significant increase in satisfaction with their helping role, self-esteem, and teacher efficacy scores and a decrease in feeling burnt out/stressed.
 Teachers who did not receive the training (control group) only showed an improvement in teacher efficacy over the period suggesting that it was receiving the training which caused these benefits.
 In the group receiving Solihull Approach training the quantitative data suggests there had been an impact on teachers’ interactions with their pupils, the parents and colleagues, and it has led to wider school changes.